jdemeulenaere/compose-driver/README.md

 }
 ```

-This plugin automatically creates two new subprojects (`:compose-driver-android` and
+The plugin will automatically create two new subprojects (`:compose-driver-android` and
 `:compose-driver-desktop`) in your build, configured to run your Composables within the driver
-environment. `:compose-driver-android` will depend on all Android and Multiplatform subprojects that
+environment. `:compose-driver-android` will depend on all your Android and Multiplatform subprojects
-use Compose, and `:compose-driver-desktop` will depend on all JVM and Multiplatform subprojects that
+that use Compose, and `:compose-driver-desktop` will depend on all JVM and Multiplatform subprojects
-use Compose.
+that use Compose.

 ## Configuration